-You may not consider yourself to be disabled, but according to the law, a disability is any long-term physical or mental impairment which has a substantial negative effect on your ability to carry out everyday activities.
+Whilst you may not consider yourself to be disabled, according to the law, a disability is any long-term physical or mental impairment which has a substantial negative effect on your ability to carry out everyday activities.

-The legal definition of ‘disability’ is far wider than you might have thought, which means that you might be protected by the Equality Act if you have a mental health condition.
-This means that your employer must not discriminate against you and will be required to provide reasonable adjustments for your condition.
+The legal definition of ‘disability’ is far wider than you might think.
+This means that you might be protected by the Equality Act if you have a mental health condition.
+It also means that your employer must not discriminate against you and will be required to provide reasonable adjustments for your condition.

 Changes in the workplace